auth0/docs/articles/architecture-scenarios/b2e.md

 Now when a user signs in to one application, they can access other applications integrated with Auth0 without having to log in again.
 This will be true until their SSO session expires.
 You should configure the SSO session length within Auth0 to meet security policies.

-## Single sign-on integrations
+## Single Sign-on integrations

-You can also integrate purchased applications with Auth0 for single sign-on (SSO).
+You can also integrate purchased applications with Auth0 for <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn>.
 Auth0 provides [pre-built integrations](/integrations/sso) for applications such as:

 * SalesForce
 * Zendesk